Walnut Hill Presbyterian Church

-Walnut Hill Presbyterian Church is a historic Presbyterian church meeting house in Lexington, Kentucky.
+Walnut Hill Church is a historic Presbyterian church meeting house in Lexington, Kentucky.
 The church building was constructed in 1801 on land donated by Mary Todd Lincoln's grandfather Levi Todd.

 It replaced a log meetinghouse which had been built in 1785.
 It is a stone 40x50 ft structure which had two rows of square windows.
 It was renovated in 1880; the renovation replaced the square windows with Gothic shaped ones.
 Stone front steps were donated in 1900.

 The building was added to the National Register of Historic Places in 1973.